 We need to eliminate both the Pennsylvania personal and business income taxes and establish a 0% income tax rate.
 The moment this change becomes effective, Pennsylvania will instantly be competitive again with other states.
 Such change will unleash the economic power Pennsylvania is capable of.
 It makes no sense to penalize our citizens who are working “above the table.”
 We should encourage residents to work.
 All Pennsylvania tax revenue should be collected through taxes that can potentially be imposed on people that do not live in our state, such as sales tax and other consumption taxes.
 Swift action with this smart fiscal change will accelerate the state’s economic recovery from decades of decline and create tens of thousands of new jobs.
 I will make Pennsylvania a place that your children and grandchildren will want to live in.

 Pennsylvania has the most expensive and largest full-time legislature in the country with 253 legislators.
 Conversely, the most populous state, California, only has 120 legislators.
 The state executive branch is also bloated with too many departments.
-I will champion for a part-time legislature to finally reduce the cost of the legislative branch, and I will shrink the size and scope of the executive branch.
+I will champion reducing the size and cost of the legislative branch, and I will shrink the size and scope of the executive branch.
 Additionally, Pennsylvania has the third-highest number of local governments at 2,561, and the seventh-highest number of school districts at 500.
 I will make it easier for municipalities and school districts to voluntarily consolidate resulting in lower local property taxes for Pennsylvanians.
 Furthermore, I will greatly reduce regulations that plague businesses trying to operate here, provide more flexibility for local governments to run their affairs, and limit state spending to the guidelines under the Taxpayer Protection Act.

 I will restore integrity in our elections by advocating for these four things: (1) Repealing Act 77 which led to an out-of-control mail-in ballot system (2) Purchasing voting machines that provide each voter with a paper receipt and printed back-up copies for all counties to ensure a record of every vote (3) Providing all low-income residents with free photo identification, and requiring basic photo identification for every voter.
 Photo identification is needed for basic tasks such as opening a bank account, obtaining a job, registering your child for kindergarten or even being verified on social media.
 (4) Increasing voter participation by allowing two consecutive days of voting at polling locations, both days shall be considered a state holiday in order to increase the pool of workers needed to execute our elections and to give voters more opportunities to participate in our democracy.